Newton North High School: Clubs and societies

 The Chess Club has sent teams of four players to the tournament yearly for the past two decades.
 The school team won the championships in 2002, 2009, 2010, and 2012.
 In 2016 they placed second to two-time champions Lincoln-Sudbury Regional High School.
-In 2018 they once again placed second after losing in the final round to the eventual champions BBN, 1.5 -2.5.
+In 2018, they once again placed second after losing in the final round to the eventual champions BBN, 1.5–2.5.
 The last time an individual player has won the state title was Jacob Fauman in 2012.
 The current school team has top 50 nationally ranked chess players in their age group and top 25 finishers at the last national grade championships.
 The club itself has USCF Club affiliation and a Club TD (who is a student), something that no other high school in Massachusetts has.

-Student government

-Newton North has a long-running student government system, which includes a president and multiple vice-presidents of each class, as well as the Student-Faculty Administration, a liaison between students and teachers.

-In the 2020–2021 school year, the class of 2024 student government was the only grade to have elections by submitting a speech video.
-The class also had a record high of candidates for the election, with 38 students running.

 Student publications

 Newton North publishes a monthly student newspaper, The Newtonite, founded in 1922.
 The paper has a circulation of 2000 issues.
 Students contribute to the paper through credited journalism courses.
 The Newtonite has won crowns from the Columbia Scholastic Press Association – the Gold Crown in 2001, and the Silver Crown in 2002 – among other scholastic journalism awards.
 Students also design and publish The Newtonian, the school's yearbook, which printed its 101st edition in 2011.
 Thoughtprints, published once a year, is the school's student-run literary magazine, featuring only student submissions.
 In 2010, the magazine included a CD of student-written music for the first time.

 Tiger Magazine is Newton North's video production class' monthly cable television program.
 It airs on Newton's NewTV local cable station.
 The content of the program is generally a mixture of comedy pieces, news, and community based documentary, as well as experimental and dramatic video works.
 Several Tiger Magazine alumni have gone on to pursue careers in the film industry, and numerous pieces originally aired on Tiger Magazine have won awards in local and national video contests.
 Near the end of the 2011–2012 school year, the name of the show was changed to Tiger Tube.
+Post-COVID, the Youtube show was renamed the NNUPDATE and switched to a bimonthly schedule.

 Athletics

 Newton North competes in the Bay State League with other suburban Boston public schools.
 Since 1894, the boys' football team has played rival Brookline High School in the traditional Thanksgiving Day game.
 This is one of the oldest high school football rivalries in Massachusetts.

-Newton North offers football, boys' and girls' soccer, boys' and girls' track and cross country, boys' and girls' basketball, boys' and girls' volleyball, golf, baseball, softball, boys' and girls' lacrosse, field hockey, alpine skiing, Nordic skiing, tennis, and many other sports.
+Newton North offers football, boys' and girls' soccer, boys' and girls' track and cross country, boys' and girls' basketball, boys' and girls' volleyball, boys' and girls' swimming & diving, golf, baseball, softball, boys' and girls' lacrosse, field hockey, alpine skiing, Nordic skiing, tennis, and many other sports.